 - 2 teaspoons everything but the bagel seasoning

-- Optional: mix into the salad or sprinkle on top: chopped hard-boiled egg, capers, dill, chives, red onion, scallions, or chopped radishes.
+- Optional: chopped hard-boiled egg, capers, dill, chives, red onion, scallions, or radishes.

 Instructions

-- Chop celery and place in a medium bowl.
+- Chop celery and place it in the bowl.

-- Open canned salmon, drain well, and place in the bowl.
+- Open canned salmon, drain well, and place it in the bowl.

 - Add the remaining ingredients to the bowl as well as any optional ingredients if you'd like.
 Using a fork, flake the salmon and mix all the ingredients.